ev-mp/meta-intel-realsense/README.md

 This meta-layer adds the packages necessary to support Intel® RealSense RS4XX  depth cameras.The support is provided by means of Intel cross-platform [LibRealSense API](https://github.intel.com/PerCHW/librealsense).
 This layer can later be extended to include RealSense [Linux SDK](https://github.com/IntelRealSense/realsense_sdk) and Middleware to your Yocto-based distribution.

-Note for OEM -  LibrealSense API for RS4xx devices is not in publicly available at this time, and accessing it requires ```github.intel.com```.
+Note for OEM -  LibrealSense API for RS4xx devices is not in publicly available at this time.
-Please refer to your Intel POC for details.
+Please refer to your Intel POC for details to obtain a tarball source files named `librealsense-2.3.3.tar.gz`.

 ## Dependencies
 This layer depends on packages provided by the following layers: